POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

 .. _pipeline_step2:

-Step 2: combining `PSyGrid` objects
+Step 2: Combining `PSyGrid` objects
 ----------------------------------

 Usually, the grids are split into batches or reruns are done.
 In those cases,